 As the person who has to hand out 20 lunchboxes, not having to go searching for a name inside the cooler bag makes life easier… and gets them eating quicker.

-If you want to celebrate your child’s birthday with the class, take in cup cakes, Freddo Frogs or lollipops -something already divided into individual portions.
-No teacher wants to be wielding a knife around five year olds!
+If you want to celebrate your child’s birthday with the class, take in cupcakes, Freddo Frogs or lollipops – something already divided into individual portions.
+Check with your school for new Covid-safe requirements and any allergies too.

-8. Put something identificable on the school bag
+7. Put something identifiable on the school bag

-All school bags look alike.
-Put something identifiable on both sides of your child’s bag so they can see it easily.
-A cheapish key chain or bag tag makes a big difference at packing and unpacking time.
+Another tip for starting school?
+If you’ve got the school bag, be sure to put something identifiable on both sides of your child’s bag so they can see it easily.
+A cheapish keychain or bag tag makes a big difference at packing and unpacking time.
 And don’t leave the bag on the side of the road as you drive away (or is that just me?).

 9. Be nice to office staff!